Head of Online Medical Content

 The key point is that you’ve already taken the important step of acknowledging your hearing loss and recognising the need to improve your hearing, and that, in itself, is the most significant hurdle to overcome.

 Specsavers is regarded as the largest hearing aid retailer on the UK high street.
 With around 600 locations, either standalone or within their optician branches, they certainly boast an impressive presence.
-They offer hearing aids from two manufacturers, typically changing every few years.
-As of now, these are Signia and Phonak.

 However, the majority of the hearing aids they provide are from their own "Advance" range.
 These "Advance" hearing aids are also made by Signia and Phonak but are based on older generations of technology rather than the latest models.
-As a result, the Advance range lacks the advanced features and improvements found in the newer branded versions.

-It’s also important to note that because the Advance range is exclusive to Specsavers, only their dispensers are able to re-program or maintain the devices.
+It’s also important to note that because the Advance range is exclusive to Specsavers, only their dispensers are able to reprogram or maintain the devices.
 Therefore, if you need to have your hearing aids adjusted by an audiologist from a different company, it’s unlikely to be possible.

 They provide a home visit service for your convenience.